tmKamal/clothing-store-front-end/README.md

 git clone https://github.com/tmKamal/clothing-store-front-end
 ```

-## Available Scripts
+## Get started with the app
-In the project directory, you can run:
+you can run:

 ### `npm install`
-install all the npm packages that requires to run the application

 ### `npm start`